PyDrocsid/documentation/docs/cogs/information/bot_info.md

 ```

 ## `version`
-The `.version` command returns the current bot version.
+The `.version` command returns the current version of the bot.
 ```css
 .[version|v]
 ```

 ## `info`
-The `.info` command returns a information embed about the bot.
+The `.info` command returns an information embed about the bot.
 ```css
 .[info|infos|about]
 ```